Global-Seed-Banks/Seed-Banks/README.md

-# Soil seed bank richness, abundance and density across spatial scales and global biomes
+# Divergent patterns of richness and density in the global soil seed bank

 Code by Emma Ladouceur & Alistair Auffret